Subnetwork Constraints for Tighter Upper Bounds and Exact Solution of the Clique Partitioning Problem: Introduction

-In a more general case, when a system could still be represented as a network of connections between nodes but similarities between objects are not given, the clustering problem spawned a separate field of research known as community detection in networks~\cite{fortunato2010}.
+In a more general case, when a system could still be represented as a network of connections between nodes, but similarities between objects are not given, the clustering problem spawned a separate field of research known as community detection in networks~\citep{fortunato2010}.
 There are many approaches to community detection, but one of the most widely adopted is to define a similarity or a strength of the connection between nodes and then optimize the sum of these strengths within clusters.
-Probably the most well-known quality function of such partitioning is modularity~\cite{Girvan2002PNAS,Newman2004,Newman2006PNAS}.
+Probably the most well-known quality function of such partitioning is modularity~\citep{Girvan2002PNAS,Newman2004,Newman2006PNAS}.
 For each pair of nodes, a modularity score is defined as a normalized difference between actual edge weight and expected weight in a random graph that preserves node degrees.
 Modularity of a partition is then just a sum of modularity scores of pairs of nodes placed in the same cluster.
-If partitioning is done via optimization of such a quality function without relying on its properties, finding an optimal partition becomes exactly the clique partitioning problem in a graph whose edge weights correspond to modularity scores.
+The problem of finding an optimal partition in terms of modularity can now be formulated as the clique partitioning problem in a graph whose edge weights correspond to modularity scores.

 There are many real-world applications of CPP.
-The most famous, including those studied in original works by Gr{\"o}tschel and Wakabayashi~\cite{Grotschel1989cutting}, come from biology, group technology~\cite{Oosten2001,Wang2006}, and transportation~\cite{dorndorf2008modelling}.
-Community detection done through modularity maximization solved as CPP could apply to areas ranging from geo-informatics~\cite{belyi2016flickr,belyi2017IJGIS} and tourism management~\cite{Xu2021KoreanTourists} to biochemistry~\cite{Guimera2005FunctionalCartography} and the study of social networks~\cite{Girvan2002PNAS}.
+The most famous, including those studied in original works by~\cite{Grotschel1989cutting}, come from biology, group technology~\citep{Oosten2001,Wang2006}, and transportation~\citep{dorndorf2008modelling}.
+Community detection done through modularity maximization solved as CPP could apply to areas ranging from geo-informatics~\citep{belyi2016flickr,belyi2017IJGIS} and tourism management~\citep{Xu2021KoreanTourists} to biochemistry~\citep{Guimera2005FunctionalCartography} and the study of social networks~\citep{Girvan2002PNAS}.
 The practical usefulness of the problem continues to attract researchers' attention.
 However, solving CPP is hard.